string-o-matic/string-o-matic/README.md

 Now browse to https://localhost:8443/ and click through the security warning.
 If necessary, change the port mappings to avoid conflicts with other services you have running.

+You can also test the production build with `serve -s build` but this will not include all the security and caching headers sent by nginx.

 ### License